AterhiM/LLM-Learning-Summaries/content/rag.md

 **D**ense **P**assage **R**etrieval **(DPR)** is a key component of RAG, utilizing dense embeddings and training encoders to improve retrieval precision.

-Two RAG approaches can be mentioned:

-* RAG-Sequence; and

-* RAG-Token

-These approaches differ in how they use retrieved documents for generating output.
+Two RAG approaches can be mentioned that differ in how they use retrieved documents for generating output:

+1. **RAG-Sequence**
+- In this approach, the model uses the same document to generate the complete output sequence.
+- It means that for each retrieved document, the model produces a full output sequence.
+- Then, it calculates the probability of each generated output sequence.
+- The probabilities are added up (marginalized) based on the likelihood of each document being retrieved.
+- Finally, the model selects the output sequence with the highest probability.

+~*Example:* *[Viz for a search engine example]*

+2. **RAG-Token**
+- In this approach, each token in the output is generated based on a different document.
+- The model first produces a distribution for the next output token for each of the retrieved documents.
+- These distributions represent the likelihood of a particular token given each document.
+- The model then combines these distributions to determine the next token.
+- This process is repeated for each token in the sequence.

+~*Example:* *[Viz for the same search engine example]*

 ## Fusion-in-Decoder (FiD): To Enhance open-domain QA

 **FiD** combines retrieval and generative models for open-domain question-answering (QA).

-It efficiently (1) retrieves relevant passages, (2) processes them independently in the encoder, and then (3) aggregates context during decoding.
+It efficiently **(1)** retrieves relevant passages, **(2)** processes them independently in the encoder, and then **(3)** aggregates context during decoding.

 This approach allows FiD to scale to a large number of passages while maintaining computational efficiency.

-### Overview of Fusion-in-Decoder
+### How does Fusion-in-Decoder work?

 FiD concatenates retrieved passages with questions and titles, processing them in the encoder.